 The College awards scholarships based on academic performance, leadership capability, and other academic factors.
 Additionally, need-based aid is awarded to all eligible students in accordance with FAFSA results.
 Financial aid packages generally consist of loans, grants, scholarships, and student employment.

-Bethany’s 22 varsity athletic teams (11 women’s and 11 men’s) compete in the NCAA Division III Presidents Athletic Conference (PAC) and the Eastern College Athletic Association (ECAC).
+Bethany’s 22 varsity athletic teams (11 women’s and 11 men’s) compete in the NCAA Division III Presidents Athletic Conference (PAC) and the Eastern College Athletic Conference (ECAC).

 Bethany also offers more than 50 student organizations: scholastic and honorary, government, special interest, and departmental.

-Greek organizations include Phi Kappa Tau, Delta Tau Delta, Phi Mu, Alpha Xi Delta, Alpha Sigma Phi, Zeta Tau Alpha, Beta Theta Pi, and Sigma Nu.
+Greek organizations include Phi Kappa Tau, Delta Tau Delta, Phi Mu, Alpha Xi Delta, Alpha Sigma Phi, Zeta Tau Alpha, and Beta Theta Pi.

 • Biology (options for emphasis on Biochemistry, Biology, and Biology Education)